mfeq/Qstroke/README.md

-# MFEK/stroke
+# MFEKstroke

-(c) 2021 Matthew Blanchard, MFEK authors
+(c) 2021 Matthew Blanchard, Fredrick R. Brennan & MFEK authors

 A set of utilities for stroking paths in font glyphs written in Rust.

-This program is part of the [MFEK project](https://github.com/mfeq/MFEK/).
+This program is part of the [MFEK project](https://github.com/MFEK/).

 MFEKstroke takes UFO `.glif` files and applies path stroking algorithms to them.

-Three stroking algorithms are provided:
+Four stroking algorithms are provided:

 * PAP (**P**attern-**A**long-**P**ath)
 * VWS (**V**ariable **W**idth **S**troking)
 * CWS (**C**onstant **W**idth **S**troking)
+* Nib (requires FontForge be installed, uses `libfontforge.(so|dll)`)

 This makes MFEKstroke more complete in this department than FontForge or Runebender.